 Chicago O’Hare

 The easiest way to get to O’Hare from this station is the Coach USA Bus Line.
-The bus drops off and picks you up at the airport’s transportation center.
+The bus drops you off and arrives at the airport’s transportation center.

 The other option is to take Amtrak or a bus service to Downtown Chicago and then take the CTA Blue Line north, which terminates at the airport.